vector-10/vector-10/README.md

 - 🤔 I’m looking for help with getting a full time role this year.
 - 💬 Ask me about anything in technology, I will do my best to explain it.
 - 📫 How to reach me: duzieblaise10@gmail.com
-- 😄 Pronouns: I am He, Him
+- 😄 Pronouns: I am He, Him, god
 - ⚡ Fun fact: I love fighter jets and would love to fly one soon -->
 <!--